 The strength of their safety features is why we chose to include the Wombat II & Wombat Joey into the RobotZoo family.

 The AC Adapter or transformer is all important.
 It must comply with Australian standards, carry the RCM mark, and include the standard 3 pin Australian wall plug.
 RobotZoo is very careful about this point.
 Heavy fines and jail sentences apply to anyone selling electrical equipment in Australia that is non-compliant with Australian electrical safety standards.
 And so they should.

 Many suppliers, particularly on Ebay, Amazon or Alibaba will ignore these points, either wilfully or out of ignorance.
 Especially those overseas suppliers selling online who are out of reach of Australian law.
 There is no protection for Australian consumers who try to save a few dollars buying from these overseas suppliers.
+And your insurance may be impacted if your electrical equipment is not compliant.
 So buyers beware!

 RobotZoo is very impressed by the safety features designed into the Wombat series of lawn mowers.
 These features have evolved over many years servicing Europe and meeting the stringent standards set there.
 There’s an array of sensors that will shut down the device when activated: pressure; lift; tilt, and; touch.

 The red emergency stop button is also the highly visible and easily accessible.